stew675/standup5x5/README.md

 input set into one set containing the most frequently character, which also handily happens to be `a`, and everything else.
 Using my first approach, this generates a set of 4-word partial solutions from the non-a words.
-For completes it also tries to find 5-word solutions using all letters but `a`, but none exist.
+For completeness it also tries to find 5-word solutions using all letters but `a`, but none exist.

 Once all 4-word partial solutions are found, the `a` set is combined with the